psychemedia/sin-eater-resources/src/_first_controversy.md

 >
 > Aberystwyth, Jan.
 29, 1876.
 >
 > At the risk pf exposing my "ignorance" still further, aud thereby causing additional surprise to the writer of the paper on the "Legends and Folklore of North Wales" in *Blackwood's Magazine*, I venture to reiterate my doubts as to the existence of the sin-eater in any part of Wales.
 Like every other country, the Principality had, and still has, her superstitions, but that of the sin-cater does not appear to be among them.
 Since the appearance of my former letter in the *Academy* (November 13), I have made all the enquiries I could into the subject, with the view of ascertaining whether such a personage has, or ever had, "a local habitation and a name" among us.
-I have spoken to many and correspondce with several persons who are known to have paid attention to the customs and traditions of the country; and the sum of their communications is, without any exception, that the superstition of the sin-eater was as novel to them as it was to me.
+I have spoken to many and correspondence with several persons who are known to have paid attention to the customs and traditions of the country; and the sum of their communications is, without any exception, that the superstition of the sin-eater was as novel to them as it was to me.
 >
 > The writer points to Llandebie as the place where the custom prevailed as late as 1847, refers me for confirmation to a statement made by Mr. Matthew Moggridge at the annual meeting of the Cambrian Archaeological Association held at Ludlow in 1852, and is "surprised" that I, who became connected with the *Archaeologia Cambrensis* in 1872, should not be minutely acquainted with everything that appeared in that journal some twenty years previously.
 Whether I ever read the account of the Ludlow meeting I cannot say; but if I did, every trace of Mr. Moggridge's revelations had been effaced from my memory when I wrote my letter.
 The writer tells us that "at the meeting of the Cambrian archaeologists at Ludlow in 1852, Mr. Moggridge cited a case of this superstition as having occurred within five years at or near Llandebie, in the hill-country of Carmarthenshire."
 Mr. Moggridge said no such thing, and it is hardly fair to make him responsible for sentiments which he never expressed.
 The description of the sin-eater given by Mr. Moggridge is taken from Aubrey and the following are his words in reference to Llandebie, as reported in the *Archaeologia Cambrensis*, the organ of the Association:—
 >